ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 == Frequently Asked Questions ==

 = What is Trinity Audio? =
-    Trinity Audio's AI-driven solutions help you create a world of audio experiences for your readers, covering every stage of the audio journey from creation to distribution.
+    Trinity Audio, the only unified audio platform, is an AI company helping publishers and content creators build their audio future and provide audio experiences for their audiences.
+The company's technology instantly converts content from text to audio with the most natural sounding voices, continuously learns listeners' behavior, and creates smart audio experiences, covering every stage of the audio journey from creation to distribution.
 = Which languages are supported? =
-     Arabic, Chinese (Mandarin), Danish, Dutch, English (muliple accents), French, German, Hindi, Icelandic, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (muliple accents), Romanian, Russian, Spanish (muliple accents), Swedish, Turkish, Welsh and more!
+     Trinity Audio is supporting the following languages:
+Afrikaans, Albanian, Amharic, Arabic (multiple accents), Azerbaijani, Bengali (multiple accents), Bosnian, Bulgarian, Burmese, Catalan, Chinese (multiple accents), Croatian, Czech, Danish, Dutch (multiple accents), English (multiple accents), Estonian, Filipino, Finnish, French (multiple accents), Galician, Georgian, German (multiple accents), Greek, Gujarati, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Irish, Italian, Japanese, Javanese, Kannada, Kazakh, Khmer, Korean, Lao, Latvian, Lithuanian, Macedonian, Malay, Malayalam, Maltese, Mandarin Chinese (multiple accents), Marathi, Mongolian, Nepali, Norwegian Bokmål, Panjabi, Pashto, Persian, Polish, Portuguese (multiple accents), Romanian, Russian, Serbian, Sinhala, Slovak, Slovene, Somali, Spanish (multiple accents), Standard Arabic, Sundanese, Swahili (multiple accents), Swedish, Tamil (multiple accents), Telugu, Thai, Turkish, Ukrainian, Urdu (multiple accents), Uzbek, Vietnamese, Welsh, Yue Chinese and Zulu.

+* We are constantly working on adding more languages.
+In case the required language is not in the list, reach out to support to check when it is expected.
+** Some of the languages are only available in the paid plans.
 = How much does Trinity Audio cost? =
-    Trinity Audio WP plugin version enables to convert 5 content articles to audio per month at no cost.
-For a more robust version of the player or higher consumption requirements please [contact us](https://trinityaudio.ai/contact/).
+    The Trinity Audio free plan enables converting up to 5 content articles to audio per month at no cost.
+For a more robust version of the player or higher consumption requirements, please [see our advanced plans](https://www.trinityaudio.ai/pricing-trinity-audio)
 Generated audio posts will be available for consumption regardless of package status.
 = Can I choose a different gender/language on a specific post? =
     Yes you can!
-In the general settings, you can define the default gender voice and can change it for each individual post in the post menu.
+In the general settings, you can define the default voice and can change it for each individual post in the post menu.
-= If I add the player to all posts be default, can I disable selected posts? =
+= If I add the player to all posts by default, can I disable selected posts? =
     Yes - you can disable it from specific posts from the post menu.
 = Where would the player be placed in my post? =
     The exact location is configurable from the settings tab.
+We recommend placing the player before the post for the best engagement.
 = What text would the player read? =
     The player would read the article body and headline.
 The Headline can be removed easily by clicking the checkbox in the settings tab.
 Reading the excerpt is also supported and it can be added from the settings tab.
+= Do you support multiple domains? =
+    Yes we do!
+Although the free plan supports only a single domain, the paid plans support multiple domains to be integrated to the service.
+Check out our [pricing page](https://www.trinityaudio.ai/pricing-trinity-audio) to learn more and enjoy our 30-days money back guarantee
+= How do I install the plugin? =
+    The full instructions are found here: [Implementation Guide](https://trinityaudio.ai/the-trinity-audio-wordpress-plugin-implementation-guide/).
+= Do you support dark themes? =
+    Yes we do!
+Visit the plugin settings and choose a theme that matches your design (for example “Coda dark”).
+= Do the plugin support pages and custom posts? =
+    Currently, the plugin integration supports only posts.
+However, our JS integration is flexible and supports any type of page.
+Check out our [pricing page](https://www.trinityaudio.ai/pricing-trinity-audio) to learn more and enjoy our 30-day money-back guarantee.
+= I have migrated my site and the plugin doesn’t work - what should I do? =
+    If you’ve registered before and are now migrating to a new database or hosting service, please insert your previous Recovery Token while installing the plugin again.
+Your Recovery Token can be found in your previous admin panel, under Trinity Audio -> Info -> Recovery Token.
+If you can’t found it, reach out to our support and we’ll gladly help you [support@trinityaudio.ai](mailto:support@trinityaudio.ai)
+= The player is reading text that it shouldn’t - how to fix it? =
+    In case you already know what elements are being read and shouldn’t, use the “Skip HTML tags” section in the plugin.
+Place the relevant HTML elements the player should avoid.
+If that’s not helping, please reach out to our support [support@trinityaudio.ai](mailto:support@trinityaudio.ai) and we’ll help out
+= The player is  not reading all the text it should - how to fix it? =
+    In case the elements missed are added using shortcodes, use the “Allow shortcodes” section and add the relevant shortcodes.
+If that’s not helping, please reach out to our support [support@trinityaudio.ai](mailto:support@trinityaudio.ai) and we’ll help out
+= I don’t see the player on a post it be on.
+Why is that? =
+    The main reason that might cause that is lack of credits.
+Once there are no more credits, the player will not appear on new posts.
+Please visit the plugin’s page and check that you still have enough credits left as part of your plan.

 == Video ==